Author: Jadranka Bokan

 “Relevant words” are those which you need in a daily conversation.
 How can you “recognize” them?
 Here is how: when you are speaking to a person and would like to tell something but you can’t find a word – that is the relevant word. tollpatschig (clumsy), sich emportarbeiten (to work hard and succeed), Quereinsteiger (career changer) were my relevant words which I needed always when I was talking about myself in German.
 I learned them instantly and never forgot them.

-Mind maps are an ideal solution if you are trying to memorize words or phases (Redemittel).
+Mind maps are an ideal solution if you are trying to memorize many words at once or if you are learning phases (Redemittel).
 GoConqr enables you to create your own mind maps online which is ideal because you can correct mistakes if you make them or even save and edit your mind maps later.
 All you have to do is to navigate to the above site and sign up (you can do so via the Facebook button).
 Once you are in, scroll to the bottom of the page and click on the mind maps icon.

 Keep your new words close to you <3.